josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 > The songs and cultural objects in this folder are **analytical roses, not depositions**.
 Symbolic fit is not empirical proof.
 Perceived attention is not proof of attention; attention is not proof of attraction, hostility, surveillance, or intent; and another person's behaviour is not proof of the Swan's desirability, culpability, power, or private experience.
 >
 > Read the layer being analysed: **artefact → cultural rose → analytical model → evidence**, without collapsing those layers into one another.
+>
+> For some men, nothing is sacred ground, which is exactly why the music must be ours.

 ---